-Estrogen and progesterone are the key hormones that regulate a woman’s monthly cycle.
-The menstrual cycle is divided into the follicular phase and the luteal phase.
-The follicular phase begins on the first day of your period and goes until ovulation, in a regular cycle this happens on cycle days 1-14.
-The luteal phase starts from ovulation until the beginning of the next period, which is typically cycle days 15-28.
-In the follicular phase, estrogen is the predominant hormone, responsible for growing an egg to be ovulated and preparing the uterine lining for implantation.
-Once an egg is ovulated, progesterone levels rise and estrogen slowly declines.
-This rise in progesterone is required for supporting a healthy pregnancy, but if there is no fertilization of the egg, progesterone eventually falls and the cycle begins again.
+Estrogen and progesterone are the essential hormones that regulate a woman’s monthly cycle.
+The menstrual cycle divides into the follicular phase and the luteal phase.
+The follicular phase begins on the first day of your period and goes until ovulation; in a regular cycle, this happens on cycle days 1-14.
+The luteal phase starts from ovulation until the next period, typically cycle days 15-28.
+In the follicular phase, estrogen is the predominant hormone responsible for growing an egg to be ovulated.
+It was preparing the uterine lining for implantation.
+Once an egg ovulates, progesterone levels rise, and estrogen slowly declines.
+This rise in progesterone requires supporting a healthy pregnancy.
+But if there is no fertilization of the egg, progesterone eventually falls, and the cycle begins again.

 Although these hormones control our menstrual cycle, they affect every system in the body.
 We function at our best when these hormones are at optimal levels.
-When we have an imbalance between estrogen and progesterone we can see symptoms of PMS, irregular or painful periods, acne, changes in mood and anovulation, just to name a few!
-If you have any of these symptoms of hormonal imbalance, seed cycling is something you can start to incorporate into your daily routine to start taking control of your hormonal health.
+While we have an imbalance between estrogen and progesterone, we can see symptoms of PMS.
+Irregular or painful periods, acne, changes in mood, and anovulation, to name a few!
+If you have any of these symptoms of hormonal imbalance, seed cycling is something you can start incorporating.
+Add to your daily routine to begin taking control of your hormonal health.

 What is Seed Cycling?